Azure SQL Transparent Data Encryption with customer-managed keys in Azure Key Vault: Bring Your Own Key support

 Enable auditing and reporting on all encryption keys: Key Vault provides logs that are easy to inject into other security information and event management (SIEM) tools.
 Operations Management Suite (OMS) Log Analytics is one example of a service that is already integrated.

-Guidelines for configuring the TDE Protector (asymmetric key) stored in Azure Key Vault
+Guidelines for configuring the TDE Protector (asymmetric key)

 - Create your encryption key locally on a local HSM device.
 Ensure this is an asymmetric, RSA 2048 key so it is storable in Azure Key Vault.